Bobrinik/my-site.core/PROJECT.md

 ## Project Difficulties

 - There are not many  tutorials around the net about ClojureScript compared to JS frameworks.
-Then tutorial that are out there might not be actually up to date with latest developments.
+Also, tutorial that are out might not be up to date.

 ## Solution

 - I looked for books since books contain fundamental information about functioning of ClojureScript that other resources might not cover in depth.
 I found that `Learning ClojureScript by W. David Jarvis, Rafik Naccache and Allen Rohner ` is a good resource with lots of examples.
 Some of their examples are using frameworks.
 I double checked frameworks to make sure that they are still relevant.
-For those that are not I researched Stack Overflow suggestions and Clojure website.
+For those that are not I researched Stack Overflow and Clojure website.

 ## Technology used

 - ClojureScript